bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NominalThicknessGeotextile_0AYdQB3wb5wRRI2fHnC8lu/Documentation.md

-Specifies the nominal thickness of the geotextile layer (if any)
+Specifies the nominal thickness of the geotextile layer (if any).